dfeehan/dfeehan.github.io/ReadMe.md

 The net result is that my default page is www.dennisfeehan.org

 NB: see [this page](http://joshualande.com/jekyll-github-pages-poole/) for some help on setting up google analytics

 NB: to change theme (eg site-wide headers, footers, etc), start by looking at _includes/themes/twitter/default.html

+2017-04-22

+* now I'm getting an SSL error, so I am switching DNS to CloudFlare; apparently, they have free SSL certs